IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

 IBM Spectrum LSF Application Center.
 This integration is based on the public docker image: tensorflow/tensorflow:1.10.0, ibmcom/tensorflow-ppc64le:1.13.1, there is no need to install Tensorflow.

+Note, these submission templates are included in LSF Application Center 10.2 Fix Pack 9.

 ## Background
 1).
 Tensorflow Tutorials information is available here: